deckhouse/deckhouse/ee/modules/160-multitenancy-manager/docs/USAGE.md

 1. Check the resources created within the isolated environment.

-   Example of commands and the result of their work:
+   Examples of commands and their output:

    ```shell
    $ kubectl get -n test-project namespaces test-project